 About two years ago, I tried a different type of skin tightening treatment called SkinTyte.
-It worked very well, was not painful or terribly uncomfortable.
+It worked very well and was not painful or terribly uncomfortable.
 It did not, however, offer any sort of fat reduction.
-This was what led me to Exilis, which promised to do some targeted fat reduction.
+This was what led me to Exilis, which promised some targeted fat reduction.
 I was most interested in treating my neck, an area with a stubborn pocket of fat that I've had since I was a young child.
 Would Exilis be my answer?

 How Exilis Works

 After reading the (very confusing) quote and deciding to focus on skin tightening for my three problem areas, I was ushered into a treatment room.
 It was a typical med-spa type of room with low lights, pleasant music, and a big Exilis machine that was humming loudly.

 The RN began by placing a "ground" on my back.
 This was to dissipate any potential energy generated by the treatment so that I wouldn't get shocked.
 I was told to simply lie back on the comfy treatment bed and let the RN know if the paddle-type instrument delivering the Exilis treatment was getting too hot.
 I was also told to not pull away from the instrument at any time, even if it suddenly got hot.
 When I asked what would happen if I pulled away, I was told that I could get a small zap that could cause a blister.